Making Content Accessible

 Now try it out.
 All of the fonts should get about 10% bigger each time you press Ctrl-+, and shrink by 10% when you press Ctrl--.
 The bigger text should still wrap appropriately at the edge of the screen, and CSS lengths should be scaled just like the text is.
 This is great for reading text more easily.

-Another useful visual change is using darker colors to help users who are extra sensitive to light, use their device at night, or just prefer a darker color scheme.
+Another useful visual change is using darker colors to help users who are extra sensitive to light, use their device at night, or who just prefer a darker color scheme.
 This browser dark mode feature should switch both the browser chrome and the web page itself to use white text on a black background, and otherwise adjust background colors to be darker.These days, dark mode has hit the mainstream.
 It’s supported by pretty much all operating systems, browsers, and popular apps, and many people enable it as a personal preference.
 But it was an accessibility feature, often called high contrast or color filtering mode, long before then.
-Many other technologies, including text-to-speech, OCR, on-screen keyboards, and voice control were also pioneered by accessibility engineers before becoming widely-used.
+Many other technologies, including text-to-speech, optical character recognition, on-screen keyboards, and voice control were also pioneered by accessibility engineers before becoming widely used.

 We’ll trigger dark mode in the event loop with Ctrl-d: